alexeybutyrev/mab/README.md

 # MAB

 ## Description
-Multi-armed Bandit libraty.
+Multi-armed Bandit library.
 It provides implementation of main algorithms like:

 - EpsionGreedy
 - BetaTS